BuildWeek-Luncher/backend/README.md

 `POST /api/admins/login`

 - Login as admin by sending valid ```{username, password}```
-- Receive a json web token for use as authentication
+- Get a json web token for use as authentication

 `GET /api/admins/`